 Unlike the integrated analysis conducted in the United States and by the European Commission, the Bureau considers efficiencies separately, following its evaluation of whether a merger will result in an SPLC.
 This reflects the fact that the Canadian legislative framework contains an explicit efficiencies exception.
 Specifically, subsection 96(1) of the Competition Act allows for the clearance of an anticompetitive merger, where the efficiency gains brought about by the merger are greater than and offset the anticompetitive effects.
 The onus is on the parties to establish the gains in efficiency, whereas the commissioner bears the burden of establishing the anticompetitive effects of the merger.
 The Bureau recently issued (in draft for public consultation) a practical guide to efficiencies in merger reviews, which is intended to inform businesses and their advisers of the Bureau’s most recent experience conducting the trade-off analysis in accordance with section 96 and in what circumstances the commissioner may exercise discretion to not challenge an otherwise anticompetitive merger due to efficiency gains.
 19

-The commissioner also announced that the Bureau intends to provide guidance on the general categories of evidence and information that parties will need to produce to the Bureau to advance and support their claims regarding efficiencies.
-In addition, the Bureau intends to release a model form of timing agreement for consultation that will include timed stages for production of information and evidence and engagement with the Bureau during a review that involves efficiencies claims.
+The commissioner also announced that the Bureau intends to provide guidance on the general categories of evidence and information that parties will need to provide to the Bureau to advance and support their claims regarding efficiencies.
+In addition, the Bureau released a model form of timing agreement in May 2020 that includes timed stages for production of information and evidence and engagement with the Bureau during a review that involves efficiencies claims.
 The model timing agreement is intended to be entered into prior to the beginning of the second statutory waiting period.
 It provides merging parties the opportunity to receive scheduled updates from the Bureau in respect of its analysis of anticompetitive effects, and a commitment from the commissioner not to go to the Tribunal until the process is complete; however, the trade-off for merging parties is that the model timing agreement significantly extends the overall review period.
 24

 Challenging a merger